fabric8-analytics/fabric8-analytics.github.io/README.md

 For pushing the changes already incorporated into master branch, the merge commit ID should be updated in the [saas-analytics](https://github.com/openshiftio/saas-analytics/tree/master/bay-services) repo.

 This works by tagging each of the container images using commit ids from git logs.
-So whenever a PR was merged, an image is guild using that commit ID.
+So whenever a PR was merged, an image is build using that commit ID.
 This id is used to pull the corresponding image when deploying to production.

 ## Who manages the services required for deploying onto STAGING / PRODUCTION ?